expressjs/expressjs.com/guide/migrating-4.md

 ~~~

 Depending on how your file and directory privileges are configured,
-you may need to run this command with `sudo`.
+you might need to run this command with `sudo`.

 Now the `express` command on your system is updated to the
 Express 4 generator.